 Touted as a way to end HIV within a generation, the HIV prevention pill (PrEP) is being trialled in the UK.
-We spoke to Zia, an artist, activist and educator, to hear his experiences of taking it.
+We hear from Zia, an artist, activist and educator, about taking it.

 When did you discover PrEP?